-The weather is heating up, and this unfortunately means we'll be reading about babies and toddlers dying in hot cars more frequently.
-What can you do to help you remember your baby is in your car before you lock up and walk away?
+It’s hot outside, and this, unfortunately, means we’ll be reading about babies and toddlers dying in hot cars.
+Yes, it still happens — far more often than you might think.
+So what can you do to help remember your baby is in your car before you lock up and walk away?

-Deviation from a regular routine is one of the main reasons a parent will forget they have their precious cargo on board.
-In addition, stress and fatigue can lull a parent into a state of mind where this horrible tragedy can happen.
+Deviation from a regular routine is one of the main reasons a parent will forget they have precious cargo on board.
+In addition, stress and fatigue can contribute to a parent’s weakened state of mind — which could allow tragedy like this to happen.

 What can we do, then, to ensure we never leave our children in cars?